Industry and other reporting guidance

 Patients, carers, parents and healthcare professionals in the UK are encouraged to report suspected suspected side effects, or suspected adverse drug reactions using the Yellow Card scheme using this website, the app or through some healthcare professional IT clinical systems (EMIS, SystmOne, Vision, MiDatabank, and Ulysses).

-Healthcare professionals can report suspected side effects where harm occurs as a result of a medication error as a Yellow Card or through their local risk management systems that feed into the National Reporting and Learning System (NRLS).
-If reported to the NRLS, these will be shared with the MHRA.
-If the NRLS is not available and harm occurs, report using a Yellow Card.
+For medication errors, healthcare professionals can report suspected side effects where harm occurs as a result of a medication error are reportable as an MHRA Yellow Card or via a local risk management system (LRMS).
+In England, medication errors reported via a LRMS are uploaded to the national Learning From Patient Safety Events service (LFPSE); if a LRMS is not available, medication errors can also be reported directly via the LFPSE online service.
+If incidents are uploaded into LFPSE, these will be shared with the MHRA.
+If LFPSE is not available and harm occurs, report using a Yellow Card.

 There is a legal requirement for pharmaceutical companies to report suspected adverse drug reactions directly to the MHRA for their products.
 See here for more information on their submission.